GENE ONLINE|News &

 The researchers plan to further investigate how Aβ1-40 blocks BK channels so that they can develop and test drugs in an attempt to improve cerebrovascular functions impaired by the disease, thereby slowing the memory loss caused by the progression of Alzheimer’s disease.

-Dr. Adam Greenstein, principal investigator and Clinical Senior Lecturer in the Division of Cardiovascular Sciences at the University of Manchester, pointed out that much of the previous studies related to Alzheimer’s disease have focused on the cerebral nerves, but none of the more than 500 drugs that have been tested to date for Alzheimer’s disease have shown any successful results.
+Dr. Adam Greenstein, principal investigator and Clinical Senior Lecturer in the Division of Cardiovascular Sciences at the University of Manchester, pointed out that many of the previous studies related to Alzheimer’s disease have focused on the cerebral nerves, but none of the more than 500 drugs that have been tested to date for Alzheimer’s disease has shown any successful results.

 The team believes that this study is a significant step forward in understanding Alzheimer’s disease.
 In addition to showing how Alzheimer’s disease affects small blood vessels, it also opens the door to new research to find effective treatments for the disease.